tcb-sandbox

 1. Never print plaintext secrets unless the user explicitly requests secret retrieval.

-2. Prefer --value-stdin for secrets set to avoid secret exposure in shell history.
+2. Prefer top-level secret tools (secrets_set/get/list/delete) and avoid plaintext exposure in shell history.

 3. Do not assume session reuse across users; session id is the security boundary.

-4. For mutating operations (write, edit, bash, files upload, secrets set/delete), restate intent before execution.
+4. For mutating operations (write, edit, bash, files upload, secrets-store set/delete, pty-service create/send_input/resize/kill), restate intent before execution.

 6. Keep logs concise and redact sensitive headers (Authorization, Token, Cookie, session-like headers).